aazibch/expense-tracker/README.md

 # Expense Tracker

-This project was built as part of the course [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
-I have added the ability to set a budget for a particular year to the app.
+This is an expense tracker application.

+It allows users to:

+- Set the budget for a particular year.
+- Add expenses for a particular date.
+- Examine the budget, amount spent, and remaining amount by year.

+## Demo

+The demo can be found at https://expense-tracker-production.netlify.app/.

 ## Scripts

-Run the development server:
+Run in development server:

     npm start